 Commentary And My Personal Takeaway

-Even though the book is full of insights, adopting a growth mindset is my main takeaway from this book.
+Even though the book is full of insights, adopting a growth mindset is my main takeaway from Social Psychology.
 Each day is an opportunity for us to be better, do better.
 Small improvements every single day will lead to a better life in the long run.

-Nevertheless, this book is probably the best book on the market for understanding the people around us.
-It’s enjoyable, fascinating story, about human behavior and how to influence them.
+Nevertheless, this book is probably the best book on the market for understanding the people around.
+It’s an enjoyable, fascinating story, about human behavior and how to influence them.

 The summary above explains the key essentials in the book and they might be enough for you.
 Still, you really want to dive deep in the subject I’ll suggest getting the manuscript.

 People tend to take personal credit for their successes but to blame their failures on external events beyond their control.”

 Self-justification, therefore, is not only about protecting high self-esteem; it’s also about protecting low self-esteem if that is how a person sees himself.”